 of one mind.

-Finally, last winter I was part of a symposium called Affect and Audience: Translational Poetics, at the University of Washington.
-We were invited afterward to send our notes, however transmuted, for a chapbook gathering the proceedings, to be published by Essay Press.
-Just sent mine off today, so.
+A couple winters back I was part of a symposium called Affect and Audience: Translational Poetics, at the University of Washington.
+We were invited afterward to send our notes, transmuted however, for a chapbook gathering the proceedings, since published digitally by Essay Press and found here.